JanuszPelc/StereoTool/README.md

 Ever wondered what's really going on behind the scenes?
 This section dives deeper for those curious about the inner workings.

-**JP Stereo Tool** is a native Bitwig device, using a bit of audio routing trickery to avoid signal alterations introduced by the FX Grid.
+**JP Stereo Tool** is a native Bitwig Studio device, using a bit of audio routing trickery to avoid signal alterations introduced by the FX Grid.
 The meters are visualized through a creative (mis)use of the Steps modulators.
 CPU usage is generally low but increases slightly when the **Stereoize Knob** is set to a non-zero value.
 The device adds 34 samples (about 0.7 ms) of compensated latency.

 The signal chain within **JP Stereo Tool** follows this order: **Stereoize** > **Width** > **Panning** > **Meters**.
 This arrangement allows each control to progressively shape the stereo image, with the order of the user interface knobs reflecting the internal signal chain.